Our team is made up of DBT certified specialists that strive to provide personalized services that meet our clients’ needs.

 Psychologist, Ph.
 D., C. Psych.

-Josée is currently completing her Ph.D. at the University of Ottawa.
-She has completed her internship at the Centre for Psychological Services and Research and the Montfort Hospital Mental Health Clinic (DBT program).
+Josée completed her Ph.D. in clinical psychology at the University of Ottawa.
+She completed her internship at the Centre for Psychological Services and Research and the Montfort Hospital Mental Health Clinic (DBT program).
 She provides psychological services to adolescents, adults and couples experiencing a range of concerns, including: relationship and emotion regulation difficulties, trauma, anxiety, depression, personality disorders, and adjustment to major life transitions.
 Josée offers services in both English and in French.

 Josée’s treatment framework, grounded within an attachment theory framework, integrates emotion-focused, dialectical-behavioural, cognitive-behavioural, and interpersonal approaches as well as mindfulness.